denizzzka/dpq2/README.md

 permissions to run SELECT statements.

 After building dpq2 with the unit tests file libdpq2 can be executed.
-Option "--conninfo" may contains connection string as described in [PostgreSQL documentation] (http://www.postgresql.org/docs/current/static/libpq-connect.html#LIBPQ-CONNSTRING).
+Option "--conninfo" may contain connection string as described in [PostgreSQL documentation] (http://www.postgresql.org/docs/current/static/libpq-connect.html#LIBPQ-CONNSTRING).

 For default connection to DB type: